GabeStah/gremlin-chaos-monkey/alternatives/azure/index.md

 - **Medium chaos** failures are also gracefully recovered from, but they may degrade service performance or stability.
 Low-priority alerts are sent along to engineers on call.
 - **High chaos** failures are those that definitively interrupt service and trigger high-priority alerts for on-call engineers.

+These levels offer a modicum of control over experiments, but not much in the way of granularity.
 The Azure Search team also designates an **extreme chaos** level to any failure that incurs data loss, causes ungraceful degradation, or fails silently.
 To maintain experimental control, Search Chaos Monkey is not permitted to induce **extreme** failures on a continuous basis.

+## Causing Chaos on Azure with Gremlin

+Performing Chaos Experiments on your Azure applications is simple, safe, and secure using Gremlin's [Failure as a Service][#gremlin-failure-as-a-service].
+Azure's distributed computing architecture all but requires proper failure injection testing with tools like Gremlin, which can execute a variety of attacks including straining CPU, memory, disk, and IO; terminating instances; altering instance system time; manipulating network traffic; and more.

+Check out the [official documentation](https://help.gremlin.com/install-gremlin-azure/) or look through our in-depth [community site](https://www.gremlin.com/community/tutorials/how-to-install-and-use-gremlin-on-microsoft-azure/) for more information.

 ## WazMonkey